 Clone

-You can then clone the content of all the repositories with this command, preferably from an empty directory:
+You can then clone the content of all the repositories with these bash commands, preferably from an empty directory:

 Update